serokell/universum/.github/pull_request_template.md

 - Record your changes

-  - [ ] I added an entry to the [changelog](https://github.com/serokell/universum/tree/master/CHANGES.md) if my changes are visible to the users and
+  - [ ] I added an entry to the [changelog](https://github.com/serokell/universum/tree/master/CHANGES.md) (creating the `Unreleased` section if necessary) if my changes are visible to the users and
   - [ ] provided a migration guide for breaking changes if possible